Knights of the Round Table: Round Table predecessors

 Robert de Boron's Joseph d'Arimathie introduced the Grail Table as a direct precursor to the Round Table, once used by the followers of Joseph of Arimathea, one of the earliest Christians and a relative of Jesus.
 They were the original guardians of the Grail, who have traveled from the Holy Land to Britain several centuries prior to the times of Arthur.
 In the cyclical prose continuations of Robert's poem, their descendants include Lancelot and the Fisher King.
-The Grail Table is again used, briefly, by the holy knight Galahad (offspring of the union between Lancelot and the Fisher King's daughter) when he and his companions (Perceval and Bors) are served mass after successfully completing the Grail Quest.
+The Grail Table is again used, briefly, by the holy knight Galahad when he and his companions (Perceval and Bors) are served mass after successfully completing the Grail Quest.

 Some French and Italian prose romances and poetry feature the original 50 knights of the Round Table from the times of Uther Pendragon, the father of King Arthur.
 It is known in Italian retellings of the Prose Tristan as the Old Table (Tavola Vecchia), contrasting with those of Arthur's Round Table known as the New Table (Tavola Nuova).
 Their stories include that of Branor the Dragon Knight, "the flower of the Old Table", still unsurpassed in his skills at the age of over 100.
 Following the death of Uther, the Round Table is kept in possession of King Leondegrance until he gives it to the young Arthur as the dowry of his daughter Guinevere.

 An even earlier forerunner of the Round Table appears in Perceforest, where Arthur's distant ancestor, the eponymous King Perceforest, establishes the elite Order of the Franc Palais (Ordre du Franc Palais) to fight against the forces of darkness; the Order ends up destroyed by the evil Julius Caesar during his invasion of Britain.
 This happens even before the birth of Christ, but nevertheless is presented in the author's contemporary High Middle Ages style setting just like the other Arthurian romances; as willed by the Sovereign God (Dieu Souverain, here apparently the coming Christian god to whom the Roman and other pagan deities willingly submit and work for), the Franc Palais numbers the selected 300 British knights chosen for their valor and seated in the specially constructed building by the same name.

 Other

 Jorge Ferreira de Vasconcelos' 16th-century Portuguese Memorial das Proezas da Segunda Tavola Redonda tells of the eponymous "Second Round Table" of new knights (children of Arthur's knights) led by King Sagramor after Arthur's death.
-A variety of modern works feature contemporary new Round Tables.
+A variety of modern works of fiction feature contemporary, past, or futuristic new Round Tables.
+A real-world civil society called the Fellowship of the Knights of the Round Table of King Arthur was formed in Tintagel in 1927.